isomerpages/moe-tkgs/tkgs-sparkling-moments/sparkling-moment/_posts/2024-06-28-post-SYF Youth Station 'Live' 2024.md

 	<iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;" allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/7YWxp8rchNw?si=FNxz3Poow3mq_eKZ">
 	</iframe>
 </div>
 <p>Many thanks to the students and staff who supported and encouraged our singer-songwriters in their journey.
-Special thanks go to Mr Mulyadi for recording both songs for submission and assisting with the soundcheck at The Pod.</p>
+Special thanks also goes to Mr Mulyadi for recording both songs for submission and assisting with the soundcheck at The Pod.</p>